Easy Vegetarian Mushroom Gravy Sauce

 - fresh cracked black pepper , to taste

 - Make the corn starch slurry: In a small bowl, add cornstarch and 1 tablespoon of water.
 Stir together well and break up all the clumps.
 Set aside.

-- Bring gravy to a gentle simmer and cook for about 3 minutes or until mushrooms are tender.
-Add the cornstarch mixture and stir well so that no clumps form.
+- Bring gravy to a gentle simmer and cook for about 3 minutes.
+Give the cornstarch slurry another good stir to combine all the cornstarch that settled to the bottom, then add the cornstarch mixture and stir well so that no clumps form.
 Cook until the gravy is thick and remove from heat.
 Add additional salt to taste.